chrislabarge/chrislabarge/content/posts/bold-italic-tmux.md

 *This code is for displaying the desired cursor dependent on being in a remote session or not.*

 Unfortunately the font solution broke the cursor shape for Vim, running in Tmux.
 The fix from above was only showing the `line` shape cursor.

 I found this solution from a neovim [ document ]( https://neovim.io/doc/user/term.html#tui-cursor-shape )

-Which instructed me to add a override to `~/.tmux.conf` file
+Which instructed me to add an override to `~/.tmux.conf` file

 {{< highlight bash >}}
   set -ga terminal-overrides '*:Ss=\E[%p1%d q:Se=\E[ q'